 Diabetes is a serious health condition that can lead to a variety of health problems.
 Pre-diabetes is a potentially reversible condition that often leads to diabetes, and 79 million people in the United States are estimated to have it.
 If you have been diagnosed with pre-diabetes, or believe you may be at risk, the YMCA’s Diabetes Prevention Program can help!

-*Program covered by UnitedHealthcare for School District of Palm Beach County employees and eligible covered spouses and dependents.
-Call Robin Nierman to enroll at 561-300-3227.
+*This program is covered by UnitedHealthcare for School District of Palm Beach County employees and eligible covered spouses and dependents.

 Pre-diabetes is a condition in which individuals have blood glucose levels that are higher than normal, but not high enough to be classified as diabetes.
 People with pre-diabetes are at high risk of developing type 2 diabetes, heart disease and stroke.

 Am I At Risk?

 Pre-diabetes increases the risk of type 2 diabetes, heart disease, and stroke.
 Take the quiz below to learn if you are at risk for pre-diabetes and type 2 diabetes.
 Prediabetes risk quiz from the National Diabetes Education Program.

 N.Y.
 Times article discusses YMCA Diabetes Program Effectiveness: Read the New York Times featured article on the Y’s Diabetes Prevention Program and hear first-hand how it’s working for program participants.